-Within the different validation keywords that can fail, this function considers anyOf and oneOf to be weak validation errors, and will sort them lower than other errors at the same level in the instance.
+Within the different validators that can fail, this function considers anyOf and oneOf to be weak validation errors, and will sort them lower than other validators at the same level in the instance.

-If you want to change the set of weak [or strong] validation keywords you can create a custom version of this function with by_relevance and provide a different set of each.
+If you want to change the set of weak [or strong] validators you can create a custom version of this function with by_relevance and provide a different set of each.